ishanbhaway/RepData_PeerAssessment1/PA1_template.md

-The mean of total number of steps per weekday is: 10255.289 The mean of total number of steps per weekend is: 12201.000 The number of steps taken on a weekend are more than a weekend based on the values
+The mean of total number of steps per weekday is: 10255.289 The mean of total number of steps per weekend is: 12201.000 The avg number of steps taken on a weekend are more than a weekday based on the values

 END